AnthLi/cs320/howToAccessData.md

-  isCrit = string // should be either C, N, or R description = string dateVerified = string pics = []  // each element of this array should be a string containing a filepath }
+  isCrit = string // should be either C, N, or R description = string dateVerified = string pictures = []  // each element of this array should be a string containing a filepath }
 ```
 When passing objects, it is ok to leave some fields as null.